 Leake translates "made merely to beautify the place" as "made only for the sake of ornament or propriety", adding as a footnote, "Possibly Pausanias may have meant by this word 'loyalty, or a due deference to the Roman government'."

 Pausanias makes no direct mention of the enormous pedestal or the dedication to Agrippa.
-Whether this was due to his sense of discretion, diplomacy or taste, he also omits several other monuments on the Acropolis, including the circular temple of Rome and Augustus which stood at the east end of the Parthenon.
+Whether this was due to his sense of discretion, diplomacy or taste, he also omits several other monuments on the Acropolis, including the circular temple of Roma and Augustus which stood at the east end of the Parthenon.

 20. Busts of Marc Antony, Cleopatra, Agrippa and Augustus

 Marcus Antonius (Mark Antony, 83-30 BC).
 Marble bust.